AmeeraDA/demo/README.md

 # demo
 this is my second repo
+author-ameera